 Enjoy tall tales?
 Ireland's southernmost inhabited island hosts Cape Clear Storytelling Festival each August.

-World class GGs compete for the coveted Aga Khan trophy at the Dublin Horse Horse Show from 7 - 11 August 2019.
+World class showjumperss compete for the coveted Aga Khan trophy at the Dublin Horse Horse Show each August.

 Don't forget an Irish summertime classic - soft serve ice cream with a chocolate flake.
 We simply call it a '99'.

 If you're in Dublin, experience the riot of colour and atmosphere that is a GAA championship match at Croke Park.
 It's one of Europe's largest, noisiest stadia.
-Tickets from GAA.ie.
+Grabt tickets from GAA.ie.